Available 24/7/365

 Get the peace of mind you deserve.
 Schedule your free consultation online or call us at 612-440-3864.

-Questions and Answers About Trespass
+Questions and Answers About Trespassing in Minnesota

 The foregoing summary may answer the question, “Is criminal trespassing a felony in Minnesota?”
 However, you probably would like additional details on these and other laws.